Mike Simpson

 Task Management for Humans as Self-Care

-I’d been looking for ways to support mental health in the research software community, and a surprising idea emerged from a conversation at the SSI’s Collaboration Workshop in 2024.
+I’d been looking for ways to support mental health in the research software community, but I was struggling to find practical solutions.
+Then, a surprising idea emerged from a conversation at the SSI’s Collaborations Workshop in 2024.

 Read more